JohnAllenB/actual-first-ida-lab01-blaxton/docs/README.md

 # actual-first-ida-lab01-blaxton
 Due-August-27

-* use to /read to get to the newer stuff we have been doing
+* Use /read to get to the newer stuff we have been doing